mitoc/website/_pages/rentals/intervale-manual.md

 In addition to all of the requirements above for camping & outdoor use only, the following rules also apply to using the cabin or yurt.

-- **Occupancy:** The cabin and yurt are indoor spaces and may be reserves separately.
+- **Occupancy:** The cabin and yurt are indoor spaces and may be reserved separately.
 Only 1 group of up to 10 people may reserve the cabin or yurt for any single night.
 - **Ventilation:** As much as possible, keep a window(s) cracked to improve ventilation.
 - **Masking:** Masks are required indoors (cabin/yurt) except while eating, drinking, or sleeping.
 - **Distancing:** As much as possible, guests inside the cabin & yurt should attempt to social distance.